akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 She did not speak again until they reached the edge of the clearing.

-“Permit me to see that he is alright,” she said.
+“Permit me to see that he is all right,” she said.
 “Before you come.”

 He nodded.
 “I shall wait here.
 Take as long as you need.”